jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Strondabella Keggranite.md

 Strondabella remains a key figure in both investigations.
 Her role in the arrests raises questions about whether she's obstructing justice, attempting to control the investigation, or simply panicking about the supernatural crisis.
 The party's suspicion that [[Foxtrot Fowler|Foxtrot]] might have connections to her suggests she may be the link between the various mysterious elements of the case.

-Her combination of wealth, political influence, and willingness to take authoritative action makes her one of the most potentially dangerous figures in [[Cerbereburn|Cerbereburn]], whether as a criminal mastermind or as someone whose attempts to help are actually making the situation worse.
+Her combination of wealth, political influence, and willingness to take authoritative action makes her one of the most potentially dangerous figures in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]], whether as a criminal mastermind or as someone whose attempts to help are actually making the situation worse.